Monday, 17 August 2026 MUMBAI EDITION LIVE

 Mumbai does not slow down for anyone, and that is exactly why people fall for it.
 In a single day you can watch the sun rise over the Arabian Sea, eat a vada pav on a station platform, wander a Portuguese-era village, and end up in a rooftop bar with the skyline glittering below.
 This is our definitive, honestly-opinionated list of things to do, organised by what you are in the mood for.
 Prices below are rough ranges to help you plan, not exact quotes, so treat them as ballpark figures.

-Iconic Landmarks and History
+Iconic landmarks and history

 If it is your first time in the city, start in South Mumbai (locals call it SoBo), where the colonial-era architecture is at its grandest.

-Tip: The whole SoBo heritage cluster is walkable.
+Tip: the whole SoBo heritage cluster is walkable.
 Combine Gateway, Colaba Causeway, Kala Ghoda and CSMT into one long, satisfying morning.

-Beaches and the Sea
+Beaches and the sea

 Mumbai’s beaches are more about atmosphere than swimming, and that is part of the charm.

-Markets and Shopping
+Markets and shopping

 Mumbai bargaining is a sport, and the markets are the arena.
 Carry cash and be ready to walk away to get a fair price.